marconetto/azadventures/chapter12/README.md

 scientific and engineering challenges?
 Then this blog may be relevant to you.

-To achieve this goal we rely on a cluster provisioning solution described in a previous blog post (see [here](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/automated-deployment-of-cyclecloud-and-slurm-using-cli/ba-p/3943666)), which is based on Command Line Interface (CLI) from both Azure and Azure
+To achieve this goal we rely on a cluster provisioning script described in a previous blog post (see [here](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/automated-deployment-of-cyclecloud-and-slurm-using-cli/ba-p/3943666)), which is based on Command Line Interface (CLI) from both Azure and Azure